Chile News and Travel | By Raul Silva M.

-- Important: The following list first includes the most relevant border crossings—those with the highest traffic or importance—that remain open nearly year-round, except in cases of extremely adverse weather.
-A second list details crossings that are open seasonally, generally in summer, as well as others that, due to their remote location or specific conditions, are less accessible and less frequently used.
-In either case, it’s recommended to check the operating conditions of the crossing you plan to use beforehand.
+- Important: The following list first includes the most relevant border crossings—those with the highest traffic or significance—that remain open nearly year-round, except during periods of extremely adverse weather.
+A second list covers seasonal crossings, generally open in summer, as well as others that, due to their remote location or particular conditions, are less accessible and less frequently used.
+In either case, it’s recommended to check the operating conditions of your intended crossing in advance.

 _______________